justin-napolitano/overtrain/index.md

 ### Foolishness

-i know my line of thinkiing is ridiculous. i know that it would serve me betterto do a moderate amount of exerise daily rather than binge and encourage injury... but i like the feeling of pushing myself to the limit.
+i know my line of thinkiing is ridiculous. i know that it would serve me better to do a moderate amount of exercise daily rather than binge and encourage injury... but i like the feeling of pushing myself to the limit.